Experience our Spectacular Science

 0ur VelociSuite® technology platform

 Our industry-leading capabilities for antibody target discovery and validation are enabled by a series of Regeneron-invented technologies that accelerate, improve and disrupt the traditional process.
-VelociSuite includes some of the most valuable biotechnologies ever created and has enabled the development of approximately one in five of all original, FDA-approved or authorized fully human monoclonal antibodies currently on the market.
+VelociSuite includes some of the most valuable biotechnologies ever created and has enabled the development of a substantial proportion of all original, FDA-approved or authorized fully human monoclonal antibodies currently on the market.

 These tools ultimately allow us to help more patients around the world, faster.
 Regeneron also provides the VelociSuite technologies to its collaborators as vital services to assist in the drug discovery and development process.

 VelociGene facilitates the rapid, automated and high-scale manipulation of mouse DNA, with almost no limitations on the size and sophistication of these modifications.
 This enables unprecedented speed and capacity for the validation of therapeutic targets and the creation of animal models of human disease – critical first steps in process of developing new medicines.